GetStream/combase-plugins/README.md

 > On `clean`, any files that were compiled from `src` will be removed form the root.
 > Any other existing files, including MD or JS files that we're _not_ originally in `src` will remain intact.

+Every plugin should define it's structure and available behaviors in `combase.config.json` - this ultimately becomes a GraphQL Object Type in the Combase API so users can query, filter and configure your plugin.

 #### Workspace
 This monorepo uses Lerna and Yarn Workspaces.